Isaac Newton's occult studies

-English physicist and mathematician Isaac Newton produced works exploring chronology, and biblical interpretation (especially of the Apocalypse), and alchemy.
-Some of this could be considered occult.
+English physicist and mathematician Isaac Newton produced works exploring chronology, biblical interpretation (especially of the Apocalypse), and alchemy.
+Some of which could be considered studying the occult.
 Newton's scientific work may have been of lesser personal importance to him, as he placed emphasis on rediscovering the wisdom of the ancients.
 Historical research on Newton's occult studies in relation to his science have also been used to challenge the disenchantment narrative within critical theory.

-Newton lived during the early modern period, when the educated embraced a world view different from that of later centuries.
+Newton lived during the early modern period, when the educated class embraced a world view different from that of later centuries.
 Distinctions between science, superstition, and pseudoscience were still being formulated, and a devoutly Christian biblical perspective permeated Western culture.